Why Is My Dick So Veiny?

 A handful of other factors also influence the visibility of the veins inside your penis, from the thickness of your skin to how often you masturbate (excessive jerking off can cause irritation, which can, in turn, increase the prominence of the veins).
 Because there's so much variation, it's important not to worry if your dick looks slightly more veiny than usual—if anything, it tends to be a sign that your blood vessels are doing their job.

-However, it's a different story if you're feeling pain downstairs.
+It's a different story if you're feeling pain downstairs.
 "Having a veiny penis is only a medical problem if the veins hurt," continued Turek.
 "This is called penile Mondor's disease, and is typically an indication of blood clotting temporarily within the veins.
 It can happen with mild penile trauma, injury during sex or from using sex toys."

 According to a 2014 article published in Basic and Clinical Andrology, "patients usually feel the superficial vein of the penis like a hard rope, and present with complaints of pain around this hardness."
 The good news is that "diagnosis is usually easy with physical examination," and it might be more common than you think—2019 statistics estimated 1.4 percent of men experience it at some point in their lives, and many more go undiagnosed.
 "Penile Mondor's disease usually resolves itself over time," Turek explained, so don't panic even if you do experience it.
 Consult a medical professional, who is then likely to prescribe antibiotics.